sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 &nbsp;&nbsp;&nbsp;&nbsp; 5.
 Why do we have a “p” and “a” assembly results?

 &nbsp;&nbsp;&nbsp;&nbsp; 6.
-What is the general statistics for the primary and alternate assemblies?
+What are the general statistics for the primary and alternate assemblies?
 How many contigs?
 N50?
 Total assembly length?

 &nbsp;&nbsp;&nbsp;&nbsp; 7.
 How many complete BUSCO genes are identified in the primary contigs?
 How many of them were duplicated?